MicrochipTech/iot_solutions_for_industry4.0/README.md

 Boards connection:</br>
 ![](Doc/hardware_diagram.png)</br>
+USB Hub is used to power some boards but also used to allow data communication between boards.</br>
+Some boards have to be power supplied from independent power sources to avoid USB conflict in the demo due USB mounting enumeration.

 ### Software<a name="step3d"></a>

 #### Linux Python Application<a name="step3d1"></a>

 Checkout the application source code located into Software/Linux_Python_Application_public.zip package

+- Application files:
+    - iot_sam.py (main application file)
+    - Eww_robo.py
+    - Eww_robo_misc.py
+    - Piarm.py
+    - Serial_comm.py
+- Robot calibration files:
+    - Eww_robo_calib.json (file which contains the calibration data)
+    - eww_robo_calibration.py (script file)

 #### MiWi Mesh Application<a name="step3d2"></a>